zerocracy/zerocracy.github.io/_posts/2018/06/2018-09-11-boilerplate.md

 do—real work.
 AI actually can replace them, decreasing project failure rate.
-Zerocracy is an AI-empowered chat bot that automates the majority of routine and boring operations project managers are supposed to do in software projects, but usually fail.
+Zerocracy is an AI-empowered chatbot that automates the majority of routine and boring operations project managers often fail to do right in software projects.

 Important documents:<br/>
 [Exexutive Summary](http://papers.zold.io/executive-summary.pdf),